Sprains and Strains: Types and Treatment Information

 Symptoms of a strain include pain, limited motion, muscle spasms, and possibly muscle weakness.
 They can also have localized swelling, cramping, or inflammation and, with a minor or moderate strain, usually some loss of muscle function.
 Patients typically have pain in the injured area and general weakness of the muscle when they attempt to move it.
 Severe strains that partially or completely tear the muscle or tendon are often very painful and disabling.

 A sprain is a stretched or torn ligament.
 Ligaments are tissues that connect bones at a joint.
 Falling, twisting, or getting hit can all cause a sprain.
 Ankle and wrist sprains are common.
 Symptoms include pain, swelling, bruising and being unable to move your joint.
 You might feel a pop or tear when the injury happens.
-A sprain is usually caused by direct or indirect trauma (a fall, a blow to the body, etc.) that knocks a joint out of position, and over-stretches, and, in severe cases, ruptures the supporting ligaments.
+A sprain is typically caused by direct or indirect trauma (a fall, a blow to the body, etc.) that knocks a joint out of position, and over-stretches, and, in severe cases, ruptures the supporting ligaments.

 Although sprains can occur in both the upper and lower parts of the body, the most common site is the ankle.
 More than 25,000 individuals sprain an ankle each day in the United States.
 Symptoms of a sprain include pain, muscle spasm, muscle weakness, swelling, inflammation, and cramping.